google/applied-machine-learning-intensive/v2/xx_career_development/08_presenting_with_confidence.md

 # Career Development: Presenting with Confidence

 <!--
-Today we’re talking about everyone’s favorite topic: public speaking!
-That was my attempt at a joke, as I know some people enjoy public speaking and a lot of people avoid it like the plague.
+Today we’re talking about everyone’s favorite topic: public speaking.
+That was my attempt at a joke.
+I'm sure some of you enjoy public speaking and maybe others avoid it like the plague.

-Presenting with confidence is a critical skill though.
+Presenting with confidence is a critical skill, though.
 Your career will hopefully provide opportunities to give presentations to your team, at professional conferences, and/or in academic settings.
 Being an effective presenter gives you credibility and visibility across all of those environments.
 Furthermore, hard work can be overlooked or under-appreciated  if we don’t convey our ideas and work products in a clear, understandable, compelling way.

-[Feel free to share any anecdote or personal story about why presenting with confidence is such an important skill.]
+*Share any anecdote or personal story about why presenting with confidence is such an important skill.*

 But being a strong presenter takes time to learn and practice.
 So I hope no matter where you are in your experience with presenting with confidence, you can take a few tips and some extra experience from today’s session.
 -->